-Why Hydrocarbon Extraction Is Leading the Industry
+Why Hydrocarbon Extraction Is Leading the Pack

 What sets hydrocarbon extraction apart is simple: a fast, efficient process with dynamic results.
 Unlike ethanol, hydrocarbons do not extract water-soluble molecules.
 Meaning: no bitter, grassy chlorophyll in the final product.
 At a low temperature, hydrocarbon extracts more cannabinoids and terpenes and preserves their complex aromas and flavonoids.
 It maintains the ‘full-spectrum’ oil – keeping the vitamins, nutrients, and fatty acids known to be beneficial in many plants.
 And it preserves these delicate structures because no extreme purification follow-up is required.